aguin467/aguin467.github.io/README.md

-# aguin467.github.io
+# AGuin
-A place for my projects and personal blog
+This site hosts my persoanl blog and projects